 get off the ground (or get something off the ground)

-- Start or cause to start happening successfully: there’d have to be a public inquiry before the project got off the groundMore example sentences
+- Start or cause to start happening or functioning successfully: he doesn’t appreciate the steps he must take to get the negotiations off the groundMore example sentences

 - Most scientists have a lot more trouble getting their projects off the ground.